-El Paso County is more than 80% Latino, according to the latest census data, and the city, where the mayor said tens of thousands of Mexicans legally cross the border each day to work and shop, has become a focal point of the immigration debate.
+El Paso County is more than 80% Latino, according to the latest census data, and the city — where the mayor said tens of thousands of Mexicans legally cross the border each day to work and shop — has become a focal point of the immigration debate.

 The city’s murder rate was less than half the national average in 2005, the year before the start of its border fence.
-Before the wall project started, El Paso had been rated one of the three safest major U.S. cities going back to 1997.
+Before the wall project started, El Paso had been rated one of the three safest major U.S. cities, going back to 1997.

-Heidi Beirich, director of the Southern Poverty Law Center’s Intelligence Project, said the El Paso shooting suspect wasn’t on her group’s radar before the shooting.
+Director of the Southern Poverty Law Center’s Intelligence Project Heidi Beirich, said the El Paso shooting suspect wasn’t on her group’s radar before the shooting.

 The shooting was the 21st mass killing in the United States in 2019, and the fifth public mass shooting.
 Before Saturday, 96 people had died in mass killings in 2019 — 26 of them in public mass shootings.MORE NEWS: 3 Women Accused Of Kidnapping Toddler From Garland Hotel In Custody